 His motto…”never stop believing”.

-Amy went on to win silver medals in the 2006, 2010 and 2014 Commonwealth Games and silver in the 2010 European Champs for the 4x100m freestyle relay AND she won a GOLD medal as part of the 4x100m medley relay team too!
+Amy won silver medals in the 2006, 2010 and 2014 Commonwealth Games and silver in the 2010 European Champs for the 4x100m freestyle relay AND she won a GOLD medal as part of the 4x100m medley relay team too!

 Team GB Olympic Swimmer Antony James competes in the 100m butterfly.
 Not only is he a European, Commonwealth and World Champion, he is also the ambassador for a charity called SOPD (Special Olympics Plymouth & District).

-Having competed as an international swimmer for 10 years, Caitlin has recently announced her retirement.
+Having competed as an international swimmer for 10 years, Caitlin is now retired from competing.
 With three Olympic Games up her sleeve and a double gold win for Scotland at the Melbourne Commonwealth Games, Caitlin has also managed to study Performance Psychology at Edinburgh University!

 "It's never too late to start chasing your dreams...but the sooner you start the longer you have to enjoy it!"

 Caroline joined the army in 1997 and served tours across the world as part of the Royal Logistics Corps.
 Caroline is now an Invictus Games competitor and competed in the 2016 Orlando Games in Shotput, Discuss, Swimming, Cycling and Archery.